 Thermostats are a key part of your heating and cooling system.
 When choosing a thermostat, many things need to be taken into account.
 There is more to consider other than just the features and how good it looks mounted on the wall.
 What kind of equipment will be connected to it?
 Do you have a regular schedule?
 Are you away often?
 These are a few things to consider when choosing a thermostat.
 There are thousands of thermostats that can be put into just a few categories.

 These are the tried and true thermostats most of us remember.
 They offer no bells or whistles and are the most basic.
 They provide a fixed temperature that is manually adjusted.

 The most common and makes the most sense for the majority of people.
 Most of us have a routine that we follow day in and out.
 You set up your schedule to your preferred temperatures at different intervals of the day.
-Once programmed you can forget about it and let the state dictate when to turn on and off.
+Once programmed you can forget about it and let the state dictate when to turn it on and off.